gezielcarvalho/gezielcarvalho/README.md

 As a developer, I code with with Laravel/PHP, VueJS and React Native.

-I can deal with structured databases, such as postgres and MySQL, or non structured databases like MongoDB, Firebase and others.
+I can deal with structured databases, such as PostgreSQL and MySQL, or non structured databases like MongoDB, Firebase and others.

 If you wanna know more about my skills, check my webisite and/or social media.